Apicurio/apicurio-registry/README.md

 ### Kafka

- - In the *dev* mode, environment variable `KAFKA_BOOTSTRAP_SERVERS` can be used or if not present the application expects a Kafka broker running at `localhost:9092`.
+ - In the *dev* mode, system property `bootstrap.servers` can be used or if not present the application expects a Kafka broker running at `localhost:9092`.
  - In the *prod* mode, you have to provide an environment variable `KAFKA_BOOTSTRAP_SERVERS` pointing to Kafka brokers

 Kafka storage implementation uses the following Kafka API / architecture